ClickHouse/ClickHouse/docs/en/sql-reference/functions/ip-address-functions.md

 The reverse function of [IPv6NumToString](#ipv6numtostringx).
 If the IPv6 address has an invalid format, it returns a string of null bytes.

-If the IP address is a valid IPv4 address then the IPv6 equivalent of the IPv4 address is returned.
+If the IP address is a valid IPv4 address, then the IPv6 equivalent of the IPv4 address is returned.

 HEX can be uppercase or lowercase.